Police

 You’ll receive a case number that you can use to keep up-to-date about your case and to use if you file an insurance claim.

-Reporting a crime anonymously
+Reporting a Crime Anonymously

 Please call the TIPS Hotline at 816-474-TIPS if you would like to report a crime anonymously.
 You won't be required to give your name, sign any kind of statement, or appear in court – all you have to do is provide information about the crime.